 Is it time for God’s church in North America to wake up to a new reality?
 A large unreached population is present right in our midst, right now - our Muslim neighbors.
 At our upcoming Salaam Project Conference on April 28 from 8am – 12pm at Calvin CRC, Grand Rapids, MI, we are going to discuss why this is the time and the place for God’s church in North America to

 Reports about missions in the news typically feature short term visits by people with big hearts but who sometimes have very little background understanding.
 Long term missionaries, if attended to at all, are often seen through the lens of The Poisonwood Bible.
 It doesn't always happen, of course, but

-This webinar was recorded on: Wed, 02/15/2012 In this webinar you'll discover ways to mobilize your church to pray for both local and global missions.
+In this webinar you'll discover ways to mobilize your church to pray for both local and global missions.

 International mission has been communicated most powerfully by pictures of people engaged in ministry and those hearing the Good News about Jesus.
 Ten students at Dordt College travelled to Mexico to shoot video of ministries going on in that country through Christian Reformed World Missions missionaries and their partners.

 In the 1980s the buzzword in international missions was unreached people groups.
 In the last decade or so the buzzword has been partnership.
 We need to partner with Christians around the world to do collaborative ministry among the unreached.